yjschein/Predicting_Used_Car_Price/README.md

 ![yearPrice](images/Year_vs_Price.png)

 ## Model:
 In my model, I included 15 features excluding the dummy columns.
 For example, I included the condition of a car, manufacturer, state that the used car is being sold in and many more features to help my model.
 I started off with a baseline model and used RMSE as my evaluation metric due to the fact that it penalizes larger errors.
+Originally my model was off by an average of $9722.34 per car.

 ## Conclusion:
 In conclusion, my model was about $7000 off from predicting the true price of a car.
 Further steps that I would take to improve my model would be to break up the cars into more categories such as antique and not antique.
 Furthermore, I would break up the feature, states, into fewer categories based off of yearly earnings.